British theatre director (born 1957)

 Career

-Subsequently he directed Therese Raquin at Chichester, Anna Christie in London and on Broadway, and Romeo and Juliet for the Royal Shakespeare Company.
-At the Almeida Theatre he directed Harold Pinter's No Man's Land, Moonlight, Betrayal and Neil LaBute's The Distance From Here (2002).[3][4]
+Subsequently, he directed Therese Raquin at Chichester, Anna Christie in London and on Broadway, and Romeo and Juliet for the Royal Shakespeare Company.
+At the Almeida Theatre, he directed Harold Pinter's No Man's Land, Moonlight, Betrayal and Neil LaBute's The Distance trom Here (2002).[3][4]

-He was Artistic Director of Theatre Project Tokyo, directing productions in Tokyo, including Electra (1995), Lulu (1999), Modern Noh Plays, The Changeling, Hedda Gabler, and Two Headed Eagle.[1][5]
+He was the artistic director of Theatre Project Tokyo, directing productions in Tokyo, including Electra (1995), Lulu (1999), Modern Noh Plays, The Changeling, Hedda Gabler, and Two Headed Eagle.[1][5]

 He directed Cyrano de Bergerac (2007) on Broadway, starring Kevin Kline, with Ben Brantley writing in The New York Times:

-He directed the first West End revival of Tom Stoppard's play Arcadia, which opened in May 2009.[9]
+He directed the first West End revival of Tom Stoppard's Arcadia, which opened in May 2009.[9]

-In 2005, Leveaux was in an altercation with New York Post columnist Michael Riedel at the Manhattan restaurant and theatre hangout, Angus McIndoe.
+In 2005, Leveaux was in an altercation with New York Post columnist Michael Riedel at Angus McIndoe, a Manhattan restaurant and theatre hangout.
 Riedel, who later admitted to being "tipsy", insulted Leveaux by claiming that English directors often ruin classic American musicals.
 While rumours circulated that Leveaux hit Riedel so hard that the columnist had to go to the emergency room, the truth is that Riedel was merely shoved to the floor and was not injured.[10]

 Work